rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 * Lots of tweet love, hype and buzz from the community.

-We also offer a Diamond package.
-If you are interested please [get in touch](mailto: summer-of-code@railsgirls.com).

-Logos and links on the website will be sorted by package size and date.
+Logos and links on the website will be sorted by package size and date donation confirmed.

 Please also see the [Sponsors section](/faq/sponsors/) in our FAQ.
 If you have any questions, comments, or don't feel this list quite represents what you have to offer, please get in touch: <a href="mailto: summer-of-code@railsgirls.com">summer-of-code@railsgirls.com</a>.

-We are looking forward to having you on board as a sponsor!

 ### Your swag in student support packages